AmirulAzam007/Assignment-003/README.md

 Insert it into the DOM:

 const container = document.getElementById("allcards");
-container.appendChild(newDiv); // adds at the end
+container.appendChild(newDiv); // Adds at the end
 3. Event Bubbling

-Event bubbling is when an event starts on the element you clicked and then bubbles up through its parent elements.
+Event bubbling is the process where an event starts at the target element and then propagates upward through its ancestors.

-For example, if you click a button inside a div:
+Example: Clicking a button inside a <div>:

-The button’s click event fires first
+Button’s click event fires first

-Then the div’s click event fires
+Parent <div>’s click event fires next

-Then the body’s click event fires
+The <body> and document events fire afterward

-It’s like the event travels from the innermost element outwards.
+This allows multiple elements to react to a single event in a hierarchical way.

 4. Event Delegation

-Event delegation is a technique where you attach an event listener to a parent element instead of every child element.
+Event delegation is a technique where an event listener is attached to a parent element instead of each child element.

-When a child is clicked, you check event.target to see which element triggered the event.
+Use event.target or event.target.closest() to identify the actual child that triggered the event.

-Very useful for dynamic content or when you have many elements — saves memory and simplifies code.
+Extremely useful for dynamic content or when managing many elements.

 Example: